Face (sociological concept): Politeness theory

+These differences suggest the concept of face according to the Politeness Theory is centered around the ideal individual autonomy.
+However, the concept of face in Eastern cultures such as the Chinese and Japanese orientate towards social identity.

 Communication theory

 Tae-Seop Lim and John Waite Bowers (1991) claim that face is the public image that a person claims for himself.
 Within this claim there are three dimensions.
 "Autonomy face" describes a desire to appear independent, in control, and responsible.
 "Fellowship face" describes a desire to seem cooperative, accepted, and loved.
 "Competence face" describes a desire to appear intelligent, accomplished, and capable.
 Oetzel et al. (2000) defined "facework" as "the communicative strategies one uses to enact self-face and to uphold, support, or challenge another person's face".
 In terms of interpersonal communication, Facework refers to an individual's identity in a social world and how that identity is created, reinforced, diminished, and maintained in communicative interactions.